-Restrictions on religion don’t just affect those who are religious; people who are religiously unaffiliated also are harassed because of what they believe.
-And the number of countries where religiously unaffiliated people experienced harassment rose sharply in 2017, according to a recent Pew Research Center report.
+Restrictions on religion don’t just affect those who are religious.
+People who are religiously unaffiliated also are harassed because of what they believe.
+In 2020, the number of countries where religiously unaffiliated people experienced harassment rose notably, according to Pew Research Center’s recent report about restrictions on religion around the world.

-The number of countries where the unaffiliated have faced harassment was much higher in 2017 than in 2012, when Pew Research Center began tracking this type of harassment.
-In 2012, we found only three countries where nonreligious people faced harassment.
+The number of countries where the unaffiliated faced harassment was much higher in 2020 than in 2012, when Pew Research Center began tracking this measure.
+In 2012, the Center found only three countries where nonreligious people faced harassment.

 As defined in the study, harassment can include a wide range of activities, from verbal abuse to physical violence and killings.
-It can be perpetrated by governments as well as private individuals and groups.
+Government harassment is perpetrated by governments, while social harassment is committed by private individuals and groups.
+The study also captures cases where individuals or groups feel singled out or unable to express their religious belief or nonbelief.

-In 2017, religiously unaffiliated people experienced harassment by governments in 14 countries (up from 11 the previous year), according to an analysis of a set of widely available sources used consistently to measure this phenomenon.
-In Malaysia, for instance, the government investigated a meeting of atheists in Kuala Lumpur and later declared atheism to be unconstitutional.
-Other countries where the government harassed this group include Iran, Russia and Saudi Arabia.
+In 2020, religiously unaffiliated people experienced harassment by governments in 19 countries (up from 14 the previous year), according to an analysis of a set of widely available sources used to measure this phenomenon consistently over time.

-Nine of the 23 countries where nonreligious people were harassed in 2017 are in the Asia-Pacific region, where more than three-quarters of the world’s unaffiliated population is concentrated.
-Harassment also occurred in eight countries in the Middle East and North Africa, as well as six countries in Europe, sub-Saharan Africa and the Americas, including the United States.
-In the U.S., where a growing share of the adult population is unaffiliated (23% as of 2014), the FBI reported more incidents of hate crimes targeting atheists and agnostics in 2017 than in the previous two years.
+Ten of the 27 countries where nonreligious people were harassed in 2020 are in the Asia-Pacific region, where more than three-quarters of the world’s unaffiliated people live.
+Harassment also occurred in nine countries in the Middle East-North Africa region, as well as in a total of eight countries in Europe, sub-Saharan Africa and the Americas, including the United States.

-Although religiously unaffiliated people have faced increased harassment in recent years, the number of countries involved is still relatively small when compared with the number of nations where Christians and Muslims were harassed.
-In 2017, Christians were harassed in 143 countries, down from 144 the previous year, while Muslims were harassed in 140 countries, down from 142.
+Although religiously unaffiliated people have faced increased harassment in recent years, the number of countries involved is still relatively small when compared with the number of nations where Christians, Muslims and Jews were harassed.
+In 2020, Christians were harassed in 155 countries, up from 153 the previous year, while Muslims were harassed in 145 countries, down from 147.
+Jews, who represent about 0.2% of the global population, were harassed in 94 countries, up from 89 countries the previous year.